 The Mental Health Innovations (“Mental Health Innovations”, “we”, or “us”), Shout 85258 service gives text message support to anyone who is struggling to cope.
 Trained Shout Volunteers are available round the clock to have conversations with texters in need of support, aiming to create a ‘safe space’ in which texters feel able to discuss difficult topics.
-Volunteers texters move to a calm and more manageable state of mind and help them form an action plan.
+Volunteers help texters move to a calm and more manageable state of mind and help them form an action plan.
 Our volunteers are trained and supervised throughout their interactions with texters by clinical staff.
 Mental Health Innovations is a registered charity in England number 1175670.
 You can find our registered office contact details at the end of this Policy.

 Your privacy and the security of information about you are very important to us.
 Our privacy and security guidelines apply to all Mental Health Innovations employees and Shout Volunteers as well as those who provide technical support and we take these privacy safeguards very seriously.